dennis-IT/dennis-IT/README.md

 ## Hello, I'm Dennis 👋

-💻 I’m a junior web developer
+💻 I’m a junior web developer<br />
-⏰ I love learning new technologies to help people 😃
+⏰ I love learning new technologies to help people 😃<br />
-📌 I’m looking forward to meeting up other developers
+📌 I’m looking forward to meeting up other developers<br />
 🏈 My Goals: Contribute more to Open Source projects

 ## Languages and Tools